infrontofme/UWGAN_UIE/README.md

 # UWGAN_UIE
-UWGAN: UNDERWATER GAN FOR REAL-WORLD UNDERWATER COLOR RESTORATION AND DEHAZINGICLR Paper submitted to ICLR2020, https://openreview.net/forum?id=HkgMxkHtPH
+UWGAN: Underwater GAN for real-world underwater color restoration and dehazing

-we will make source code public as soon as possible
+we will make source code and datasets public as soon as possible